 - d) Identify the nutrients needed for optimal aerobic and anaerobic capacity and for muscle strength and endurance.
 Calculate resting heart rate (RHR) and describe its relationship to aerobic fitness and an RPE scale. - e) Create a snack plan including foods and beverages consumed before, during, and after a self-selected vigorous physical activity addressing nutrition needs for each phase and explaining the impact on and relationship to RDA, portions, macronutrients, vitamins, minerals, hydration, sugar, and salt.
-Explain the impact of sleep on energy balance. - f) Calculate resting heart rate (RHR) and describe its relationship to aerobic fitness and an RPE scale.
-Explain the purpose of vitamins and minerals. - g) Explain the importance of sleep for energy balance. - h) Explain energy balance and how it leads to a healthy body.
+Explain the impact of sleep on energy balance. - f) Calculate resting heart rate (RHR) and describe its relationship to aerobic fitness and an RPE scale. - g) Explain the importance of sleep for energy balance. - h) Explain energy balance and how it leads to a healthy body.